 Regulatory review, approval, and oversight of AGRE's human subject research is provided by Western IRB, an AAHRPP-accredited Independent Review Board located in Olympia, WA.
 Click here for the current IRB approval notice.

 AGRE is committed to providing researchers with the highest quality of phenotypic data possible.
-Regular audits are conducted to ensure the integrity and accuracy of the information collected, in addition to on-going reviews of clinical and diagnostic assessments.
+Audits are conducted to ensure the integrity and accuracy of the information collected, in addition to on-going reviews of clinical and diagnostic assessments.
 All of AGRE's psychometricians are trained by a research-certified ADI-R/ADOS trainer and undergo reliability reviews throughout the data collection process.
 The reliability protocol requires re-rating ten percent of the ADI-R and ADOS assessments conducted by AGRE.
 Most of the assessments are scored and validated through the Internet System for Assessing Autistic Children (ISAAC), thereby eliminating manual scoring errors.